OpenDataforWeb3/DataGrantsforARB/README.md

 Here are a few practical details:
 - Github for issue creation that then appear in a Dework bounty board.
-    - This repository is where the issues should be opened.
+    - *This* repository is where the issues should be opened.
 Ideas will be converted to bounties that are funded based on practicality, a focus on the two main thrusts of the DataGrants program - grants review and data analysis to counter collusion (aka Sybil fighting), and originality.
-The creation of issues is entirely permissionless
+The creation of issues is entirely permissionless.
     - The Dework bounty board we are using is the ODC bounty board which is located here:     .
 We will also be posting updates to the ARB forum.
 Your good ideas will be seen and you will receive credit for them.
 - Credit - ThankARB - via the ThriveCoin team we are working out how to get everyone who opens an issue that is converted into a bounty a reputation token.
 - Judgy judging - The OpenData Community itself is governed via a Hats council that we call ODC Jedi.
-We are also setting up similar structures for this project, where by volunteer judges (who will receive ThankARB and our thanks) will be designated via HATS.
-We are also working to share all criteria and judging vs. criteria especially for assessing which submissions to the bounties should receive funding.
+We are also setting up similar structures for this project, whereby volunteer judges (who will receive ThankARB and our thanks) will be designated via HATS.
+We are also working to share all criteria and judging vs. criteria, especially for assessing which submissions to the bounties should receive funding.
 - Show me the multi-sig! - The ODC multisigs will NOT be paying out the bounties.
 Rather we are using some of our infrastructure such as this repository and so forth plus our community and the set of judges as well however the payments will come directly from the ThankARB multi-sig.

 # Timelines

 We want to move as quickly as possible.
 Based on community discussions these timelines may change.
-However, the current thought is to work to create an amazing issues list by the end of the day on February 1st, 2024.
-Again, opening an issue is entirely permissionless; these issues are then analyzed by judges to come up with the bounty list.
+However, the current thought is to kick off soliciting issues in January and keep it open until February 16th.
+Again, opening an issue is entirely permissionless; these issues are then analyzed by the council to come up with the bounty list.

-We are asking our judges to argue and vote over which issues to attach bounties to by the end of the day on the following Monday, February 5th.
+We are asking our council to argue and vote over which issues to attach bounties ongoing, starting February 1st.
 We will then give developers and data scientists and others until the end of February the 25th to fulfill these bounties.

-Once again judges will judge and we will send to the ThankARB and ARB multisig the payouts for execution by the end of February, ie February 29th.
+Once again council will judge and we will send to the ThankARB and ARB multisig the payouts for execution by the end of February, ie February 29th.